Man with narcolepsy type 1 sitting in a chair and talking in a support group

 Sleep quality

-Get the latest NT1 news and resources
+Get NT1 news and resources

 Sign up to receive more information on NT1 science.